ttr843/JavaLab/README.md

 # JavaLab
-## Repository for ITIS JAVA homeworks
+## Repository for ITIS JAVA homeworks(Contains a lot of technologies)